Mark Schemes: SAT Scaled Scores

 A pupil’s scaled score is based on their raw score.
 The raw scores for each test are calculated by adding the scores from each paper for a subject.

-At KS1: 85 is the lowest scaled score that can be awarded on a KS1 test.
-The highest scaled score is 115.
-At KS2: 80 is the lowest scaled score that can be awarded and 120 is the highest scaled score.
+At KS1: 85 is the lowest scaled score that can be awarded, and 115 is the highest.
+At KS2: 80 is the lowest scaled score that can be awarded and 120 is the highest.

 A pupil awarded a scaled score of 100 or more has met the expected standard.
 Pupils with a scaled score of 99 or less have not met the expected standard.

 The threshold for a high score since 2016 has been set at 110 (source).

 Pupils need to achieve a minimum raw score in order to demonstrate sufficient understanding of the curriculum and be awarded a scaled scores.
 Pupils who do not meet this minimum will receive no scaled score (N).